 I'm an astronomer at Dartmouth

-interested in red dwarf stars
+interested in stars and

-and the planets that orbit them.
+the planets that orbit them.

 I am an Assistant Professor in the Department of Physics and Astronomy at Dartmouth College, where I use observations to study the physics of stars and exoplanets.
 I was previously a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at MIT.
 I completed my Ph.D. at Harvard, where I was a Fireman Fellow, Harvard Horizons Scholar and a NSF Graduate Research Fellow.

 I love to share astronomy, both online and off.
 I teach a variety of astronomy classes at Dartmouth for undergraduate and graduate students.
 If you are interested in a quick tour of my research, two short talks can be watched online.
 My paper on the impact of stellar rotation on the detectability of habitable planets around M dwarfs was written up in the AAS Nova.
+You can read about our discovery of the young exoplanet DS Tuc Ab, or listen to a short radio interview.

 resume: download pdf